zhaqenl/zhaqenl.github.io/en/src/excerpts.md

 ##### Friedrich Nietzche

+- Madness is something rare in individuals—but in groups, parties, peoples, and ages, it is the rule.

 - Whoever fights monsters should see to it, that in the process, he does not become a monster.